 A Note From Stage 32 Founder & CEO, Richard Botto: This exclusive Stage 32 Master Class comes from one of my favorite people on the planet, Stephen Follows.
 Stephen is not only a filmmaker, screenwriter, producer and educator, but also a master statistician.
 In fact, I first became aware of Stephen when I discovered (and found myself lost for hours in) his incredible blog where he chronicles the results of his extensive research into data and statistics related to the film industry.
 So taken was I by Stephen's work that I sought him out prior to my trip to London for the Raindance Film Festival and requested a meeting.
 Not only did Stephen accept, but he kept our meeting in spite of a horrible cold, ultimately spending 2 more hours than planned.
 That's the kind of guy Stephen is.
 But his mind, as you are about to discover, is another story entirely.
-I'm thrilled and honored to announce that not only will Stephen be contributing a number of columns for the Stage 32 Blog, but he will be teaching the first ever Stage 32 Master Class in early 2016.
+I'm thrilled and honored to announce that not only will Stephen be contributing a number of columns for the Stage 32 Blog, but he will be teaching the first ever Stage 32 Master Class.
 Stephen's Master Class will be on crowdfunding, and I promise you it will be the most inclusive, insightful and factual (backed by more stats than you could imagine) class ever taught on the subject.
 Stephen has analyzed over 50,000 film crowdfunding campaigns -- yes, you read that right -- and is bringing his findings to the Stage 32 community EXCLUSIVELY.
 Never before has this extensive of research and discovery been taught on crowdfunding for filmmakers.
 It's an honor to welcome and introduce to you, the incredible Stage 32 community, my friend, Stephen Follows.
 About the Stage 32 Next Level Master Class - Advanced Crowdfunding For Filmmakers: Launching a crowdfunding campaign is easy – ensuring you actually reach your goal is not.
 Especially if you need to raise a large amount or you’re competing in a crowded marketplace.
 Rather than leaving it up to chance, or learning on-the-job, let film data expert Stephen Follows take you through the inside scoop on what works and what doesn’t.
 Stephen brings his experience of teaching at some of the world’s best film schools, running a leading online video agency and as a film industry data expert.
 He has crunched the numbers on over 50,000 crowdfunding film campaigns from platforms including Kickstarter and Indiegogo, studied the videos on the top 5,200 film projects, interviewed over 50 filmmakers and people who work at the major crowdfunding companies.
-Note: This is an advanced course and we expect all students to have a working knowledge of crowdfunding.
+Notes: This is an advanced course and we expect all students to have a basic knowledge of crowdfunding.
 Please also note that the free course Stephen discusses in the recording is no longer available and only available to students who took his course live.